 I can now leave the theatre.

-Front of House staff will show me which way I can exit.
+I should exit back through the way I came in.

 MOORCROFT - VISUAL SYNOPSIS

 Moorcroft is a Tron Theatre Company production in association with National Theatre of Scotland about working class men and how football changed their lives.
 It is inspired by true stories and follows a group of seven young lads in search of an escape from working class life.
 They are hoping that playing football can save them from the challenges they face and make them the men they want to be.